NervanaSystems/ngraph/doc/sphinx/source/code-contributor-README.rst

 Code formatting
 ================

-All C/C++ source code in the ``libngraph`` repository, including the test code when practical, should adhere to the project's source-code formatting guidelines.
+All C/C++ source code in the ``libngraph`` repository, including the test code, must adhere to the project's source-code formatting and style guidelines.

-The script ``maint/apply-code-format.sh`` enforces that formatting at the C/C++ syntactic level.

-The script at ``maint/check-code-format.sh`` verifies that the formatting rules are met by all C/C++ code (again, at the syntax level.)
-The script has an exit code of ``0`` when this all code meets the standard; and non-zero otherwise.
-This script does *not* modify the source code.

 Core Ops
 --------